Amabellzq/INF2006_Group24/README.md

 VoucherHub is a Flask-based e-commerce platform enabling users to discover deals, complete purchases, and manage orders.
 This document provides comprehensive guidance for local setup and MySQL database integration.

-**Note: Admin Role have to be manually edit on Workbench to role "admin"**
+**Note: Admin Role has to be manually edit on Workbench to role "admin"**

 ---